 An exciting campaign with the Arts Council of Ireland to give visibility to authors and illustrators.

-2020 has been an extraordinarily difficult year for the Irish literature sector and in response Children’s Books Ireland – supported by the Arts Council – we launched the Books Make Things Better reading campaign in the week leading up to Culture Night on Friday, 18 September.
-The campaign supports and promotes the Irish children’s literature sector through the publication of the Books Make Things Better reading guide – a 32-page publication that highlights children’s books published in 2020 by Irish authors, illustrators, and publishers, with original cover artwork by Oliver Jeffers.
-The guide features:
+2020 was an extraordinarily difficult year for the Irish literature sector and in response Children’s Books Ireland – supported by the Arts Council – launched the Books Make Things Better reading campaign in the week leading up to Culture Night on Friday, 18 September.
+The campaign supported and promoted the Irish children’s literature sector through the publication of the Books Make Things Better reading guide – a 32-page publication that highlighted children’s books published in 2020 by Irish authors, illustrators, and publishers, with original cover artwork by Oliver Jeffers.
+The guide featured:

 - snappy reviews of 108 children’s books, in both the English and Irish language, for 0–18-year-olds

 The Books Make Things Better campaign gave visibility to authors and illustrators who had lost the opportunity to publicise their new books through bookshop launches and events.
 It raised awareness of Irish-published children’s books, drove footfall to Irish bookshops and helped to create a sense of community and belonging by encouraging families to share a book at bedtime.

 In October 2020 when the project launched, over 1,000 Irish-published illustrated books were gifted to children in DEIS schools, family hubs and direct provision centres.

 In December, Children’s Books Ireland gifted a bedtime story to children all over Ireland as they faced into a difficult Christmas.
 With the support of the Arts Council and KPMG, 6,000 Irish books were gifted to children and young people in centres of direct provision, hospitals and homeless services nationwide.